H2CO3/Sparkling/doc/capi.md

 2. if `fn` is a native function and it returns a non-zero status code.

-Script functions are tied to their top-level program, so if `fn` is not a native funciton, then it should be implemented in a translation unit that has already been executed at least once.
+Script functions are tied to their top-level program, so if `fn` is not a native function, then it should be implemented in a translation unit that has already been executed at least once.

 Returns the status code of `fn`.